Improve core web vitals

 If you have been using Search Console, log in to it and find Core Web Vitals on the left sidebar.
 View the report how your site is performing.
 The data found in Search Console comes from the Chrome User Experience Report.

-What should you do and how to improve the score of each Core Web Vital if your site is found affected when you check using the above tools?
-On this page, you have read about the metrics LCP, FID, and CLS.
-I have also given a link for each of them about how to optimize for the three vitals LCP, FID and CLS.
-Click on the links provided and learn to improve the web vitals for your site.
+What should you do or how to improve the score of each Core Web Vital if your site is found affected?
+You have read about LCP, FID, and CLS.
+I have also given a link for each of them about how to optimize for the three vitals.

 If you are an experienced web developer, you can do it easily.
-However, if you have a little knowledge of web development, you may take a long time and may not even understand how to do it.
+However, if you have little knowledge to resolve the issues, you may take a long time or may not even understand how to do it.
 If so, follow the ways given below.

 Use the best cache plugin

-WP Rocket developers say this plugin will help you save your time and do the job for you.
-It will automatically apply 80% of web performance best practices.
+However, if you are looking for a premium plugin, you can use WP Rocket.
+WP Rocket developers say this plugin will help you save time and do the job for you.
 You will see an instant improvement.
-You need this plugin for an excellent Google page speed score and loading time.

-Hire an expert or service to improve the Core Web Vitals score
+Experts to hire the Core Web Vitals score

 Don’t remain stuck with an issue you won’t solve.
-There are many experts and freelancers working on this new Google update.
+Many experts and freelancers are working on Core Web Vitals services.
 Find any of them on Fiverr on a small budget to work on your website.
-Click the link below:
+Click the link below to fix the issues with an expert:

 | Core Web Vitals Services on Fiverr